 The piglets' stripes are a protection against predators, and the piglets will lose the stripes when they grow older.
 Our warty pigs love rooting around their enclosure for food - they are very destructive and intelligent!

-You can find our Visayan warty pigs next to the gorillas and the pygmy hippos
+You can find our Visayan warty pigs next to the gorillas.

 Help us save endangered wildlife across the world.